arslonbekXX/pdp-21-vercel/README.md

 # ---------- 24.04.25 ----------(43)

+## typeof 👍

-## Type Conversion
+## Type Conversion 👍

-        ☑️ String to Number
+        ☑️ String to Number 👍
-        ☑️ Number to String
+        ☑️ Number to String  👍
-        ☑️ Boolean to Number
+        ☑️ Boolean to Number 👍
-        ☑️ Number to Boolean
+        ☑️ Number to Boolean 👍
-        ☑️ any to Boolean
+        ☑️ any to Boolean 👍

 ## Coding JS